 I've been interested in digital publications and apps (ebooks) for years, and been collaborating with publishers to experiment on developing potent ebooks.
 In Spring of 2011, Asian Dumplings was released as an enhanced ebook with instructional videos to guide cooks through the various shapes.
 It was one of the first of its kind to show the potential of ecookbooks.
 Learn more from this page.

 The Asian Market Shopper iPhone app was released by Chronicle Books in May 2011.
 The app is a handy tool for understanding how to buy Asian ingredients -- what to look for, how to pronounce things, preferred brands.

-My new cookbook, Asian Tofu was published by Ten Speed Press on February 28, 2012.
+My third cookbook, Asian Tofu was published by Ten Speed Press on February 28, 2012.
 On that date, we released the book as a traditional print book, regular ebook (a digital version of the printed book), and an enhanced ebook that's just like the printed book but with video tutorials and travelogues; see the ebook buying guide for details.
 In February 2013, we released an eBooklet for DIY tofu making called Making Soy Milk and Tofu at Home.

 Asian Tofu Book Trailer

 In advance of publication, Asian Tofu was reviewed and featured in Martha Stewart Living, San Francisco magazine, and Publishers Weekly.
 The work has been deemed a 'game changer' and I hope that it informs and inspires more people to enjoy tofu as a delicious food, not a denial food.
 Read more about the Asian Tofu cookbook and reviews on Amazon.